matthewcpaul/mcp/index.md

 title: Work
 order: 1
 heading: Hi, I’m Matthew.
 I’m a product designer, researcher, and front-end engineer.
-blog-description: Writing helps us make sense of the world.
-Whether it’s the beginning of an idea, technical documentation, or a good old fashioned story, written language is the first step towards shared understanding.
-I like to write about work, life, and the interesting bits in between.
 ---

 {% assign work = site.work | sort:"order" %}